340:50-5-67. Citizenship and alien status

 (iii) earned by a spouse now deceased during their marriage when the surviving spouse has not remarried;

 (iv) earned by parents, natural or adoptive, while the alien child was less than 18 years of age and unmarried.
 This includes quarters earned before the birth of the person.
-The alien child can continue to count these quarters after he or she reaches 18 years of age;
+The alien child can continue to count these quarters after the child reaches 18 years of age;

 (v) earned by a stepparent during the marriage to the alien child's natural or adoptive parent.
-The alien child can continue to count these quarters after he or she reaches 18 years of age.
+The alien child can continue to count these quarters after the child reaches 18 years of age.
 The step relationship is based on the marriage of the child's parent to the stepparent.
-The quarters can be credited from the quarter in which the marriage occurred through the quarter the child attains 18 years of age.
+The quarters may be credited from the quarter in which the marriage occurred through the quarter the child attains 18 years of age.
 During a marital separation, the quarters are counted.
 When the marriage ended by the death of the stepparent, the stepparent's quarters are counted.
 When the marriage ended because of divorce, the stepparent's quarters are not counted; or

 (6) is currently receiving disability or blindness payments under programs described in OAC 340:50-5-4(a)(2) through (a) 11;